🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Summary

-In this chapter, we learned from the fundamentals to practice of material surface treatment technologies.
-In electroplating, we studied film thickness calculation using Faraday's law and current density optimization; in anodizing, the formation mechanisms of barrier layer and porous layer; in ion implantation, concentration profile modeling; and in thermal spray, the relationship between particle dynamics and adhesion strength.
+In this chapter, we studied materials surface treatment technologies from fundamentals to practice.
+For electroplating, we covered film thickness calculation using Faraday's law and current density optimization; for anodizing, the formation mechanisms of the barrier and porous layers; for ion implantation, the modeling of concentration profiles; and for thermal spraying, the relationship between particle dynamics and adhesion strength.

-Surface treatment technology is an important process technology that provides surface functions (corrosion resistance, wear resistance, conductivity, decorativeness, etc.) without changing the internal properties of materials.
-Appropriate technology selection and parameter optimization can significantly improve product performance and lifespan.
+Surface treatment is a key process technology that imparts surface functions (corrosion resistance, wear resistance, conductivity, decorative finish, etc.) without changing the bulk properties of the material.
+Appropriate technology selection and parameter optimization can dramatically improve product performance and lifetime.

 Disclaimer